HJfod/GDMake/README.md

 #include <GDMake.h>

 // Create a hook for the main menu;
-// One could also do MenuLayer::init
+// One could also do
+// GDMAKE_HOOK(MenuLayer::init)
 // instead of the address, however
 // to hook with the name instead of
 // the address requires the address